Currently, this feature is behind a feature flag. Contact Harness Support to enable the feature.

 If you're using a Docker build infrastructure, you also have resource limits per delegate.
 For example, a delegate installed on your laptop might have just enough RAM and CPU to run two builds concurrently.
 In the

-docker-compose.yaml file, you can set the
+docker-compose.yml file, you can set the

-Max_Concurrency_Limit if you want to limit the number of concurrent jobs for a delegate based on the node's available resources.
+MAX_CONCURRENCY_LIMIT if you want to limit the number of concurrent jobs for a delegate based on the node's available resources.
 Note that this constraint does not apply to Harness Cloud, Kubernetes, and VM-based build infrastructures, which can scale up as needed.